gummiling/websiteTest/README.md

 # wedsiteTest

+## Introductions:

-Sample repo for walkthrough 2 of fastai course
+This is a sample repo for walkthrough 2 of fastai course